PeppermintCoding123/Obsidian/Master_Informatik_Obsidian/SciVis/SciVis Vector Field/Fragen aus Folien.md

 define f such that critical lines of s are streamlines of f als als grad v times gradient von v => find critical point in v with streamlineintegration in f
 #### What is the feature flow field in a steady flow?
-#Forum
+ = spatial distribution of fluid velocityies thooughout system with property that velocities remain constant over time at every fixed point in space

 #### Is the feature flow field divergence-free?
-#Forum
+yes
 #### Can a streamline connect two saddles?
-jes in unsteady flow, no in steady flow
+yes in unsteady flow, no in steady flow
 #### Can we have critical points in time-dependent flows?
 neither s or p can have critical points, but v can have critical points
 ##### How many critical points can we have in a linear/trilinear vector field?